 - When inflammation does not involve the terminal ileum, it may be necessary to do capsule endoscopy (the swallowing of a tiny camera) or enteroscopy (fiberoptic endoscopy of the small intestine) to visualize the entire small intestine.
 Enteroscopy has the advantage over capsule endoscopy of allowing for biopsy as well as visualization.

-Surgery is avoided in Crohn's disease if at all possible because of the high probability that inflammation will recur even when it appears that all inflammation has been removed during surgery.
+Surgery is avoided in Crohn's disease if possible because it is likely that inflammation will recur even when it appears that all inflammation has been removed during surgery.
 There are situations in which surgery often becomes necessary such as with strictures, intestinal obstruction, or symptoms that do not respond to any medical treatment.
 Usually, the surgery that is done is kept to the minimum that is necessary to take care of the complication.
-Surgery may include removal of parts of the intestine, stretching of strictures, and removal of fistulas but at times may require resection of the entire colon and the need for a colostomy or ileostomy.
+Surgery may include removal of parts of the intestine, stretching of strictures, and removal of fistulas.
+But at times it may require resection of the entire colon, which may necessitate a colostomy or ileostomy.

 The treatment of choice for Crohn's disease is medication to control the inflammation.
 The primary goal is to relieve symptoms by treating flares and putting the disease into remission.
 A secondary goal is to postpone or prevent surgery.
 The choice of medication depends on the severity of the flare, the location of the inflammation, and the presence of complications of the disease.